 - Select an action in the model browser or in the diagram and click Amber > Precedence in the ribbon.

-All actions preceding the selected one are displayed with colored border and text.
+All actions preceding the selected one are displayed with colored borders and text.
 Actions that certainly precede are shown in red and the actions possibly preceding are green.
 The selected action has a blue border.

 The assignment view shows the allocation of actors to actions in an Amber diagram.
 Hence, actors have to be specified in an actor diagram and entered in the properties of the actions.